Dmrgn/Sadge-Button/README.md

 # Run Away Button

-Made with vue although it probably could have been made without a framework as I mostly used the canvas.
+Made with vue although it probably could have been made without a framework as it mostly uses the canvas.

+Based on the viral TikTok

 [sadge.danielmorgan.xyz](https://sadge.danielmorgan.xyz)

 Good luck! ;)
-- and yes it is possible
+- and yes it is very muchlt possible